 While the golden mountains stopped me in my tracks, it was in the luminescent blues and purples of their shadows where I just lost myself.
 I just handed myself over and said "Take me."
 What more could I do?
 The shadows were exquisite, as though the sky were reaching into the land to swaddle the rocks forgotten by the sun.
 Those dark nooks and crannies lured me into their mystery, and my own.

 In many spiritual practices, there is something called shadow work.
-Shadow work is a practice of facing, and transforming the parts of ourselves that are operating from a wound, a "dark" place.
+Shadow work is a practice of facing and transforming the parts of ourselves that are operating from a wound, or a "dark" place.
 When we operate from a wound or trauma we are living through unsupportive patterns and dynamics.
 It feels awful, or at the very least, uncomfortable.
 It can feel like darkness.
+But where there is darkness there is room for the light to enter.

 The shadow is often misunderstood because it's uncomfortable to face.
 We cast judgement on our darkness.
 We call it bad or wrong, something that needs to be fixed or hidden.
 This judgement causes us to push this part of ourself away and ignore it because deep down we fear that if part of us is wrong, all of us is wrong.
 But the judgement that creates this wrongness is self inflicted (though societally perpetuated) and it's a construct of illusion.
 If we drop the illusion we can cast our story in any way we choose.
 We accept what is, and move forward from there.